Hi, I'm Vicki...

 Knowing what you are looking for from your career, and what’s important to you – whether that is the flexibility to pick up kids from school, go to the gym or finding time for the things you are passionate about.

-exploring careers and jobs that align with your skills and strengths and that, most importantly, make you excited to get out of bed in the morning, in a safe, low risk way
+exploring careers and jobs that align with your skills and strengths and that, most importantly, make you excited to get out of bed in the morning!

 the positive impact enjoying what you do could have on those around you - it you are feeling energised, excited and fulfilled by what you do, what would it mean for those closest to you?